-As many of you already know, as of Thursday, October 5, RideAble will be suspending riding lessons.
+As many of you already know, as of Thursday, October 5, RideAble has cancelled all riding lessons.

 We would like to thank all of our extended family who have supported RideAble through volunteering and through your generous donations.
 Unfortunately, we have fallen short of the amount we need to continue programming.
 In order avoid going into debt or disbanding the program completely, we have made the difficult decision to suspend lesson programing and move from our current location.

 We regret the hardship this will place on our students who rely so much on our services and we are dedicated to building a strong organization with a more solid foundation.
 We invite those interested in helping the program to volunteer with the huge task of packing and moving the barn and herd, to donate financially or to join the strategic planning committee.
 Please contact Sandra Treadaway, Program Director, at 541-684-4623, email@example.com or visit www.rideable.org to make a donation today.

 Many of you may think you are unable to give enough to help.
 But every amount helps.
 This week, on his last day of riding, a student came in with a handful of cash.
 It was his birthday money and money he earned form waxing cars from his wheelchair.
 This was his contribution to helping us succeed.
 It will not only help us to keep the herd together during this time but shows the importance of the program to our students and the community.

 Please do what you can to help this program succeed and come back stronger and better than before.